90chandan/developer-testing-interview-questions-answer/README.md

 In summary, while both functional testing and integration testing are essential for ensuring the quality of software systems, they differ in their purpose, scope, granularity, testing techniques, and timing within the software development lifecycle.
 Functional testing validates individual functionalities, while integration testing validates the interactions between integrated components.

+**6 .
+Steps to write Functional Test?**

+Ans

+To write functional tests for a .NET Core API, you can use a testing framework like xUnit.net or NUnit along with a library like RestSharp or HttpClient to make HTTP requests to your API endpoints.
+Here are the steps to write functional tests for a .NET Core API:

+- **1. Set Up Your Test Project:**

+Create a new test project in your solution.
+You can use the xUnit.net or NUnit templates available in Visual Studio or create one manually.

+- **2. Install Necessary Packages:**

+Install the necessary packages for your testing framework (e.g., xUnit.net, NUnit) and any additional libraries you'll use for making HTTP requests (e.g., RestSharp, HttpClient).

+- **3. Write Test Methods:**

+Create test methods for each endpoint or functionality you want to test in your API.
+Each test method should make HTTP requests to your API endpoints and verify the expected behavior.
+Use assertions to validate the response received from the API.
+Assertions can check status codes, response content, headers, etc.

+- **4. Arrange, Act, Assert (AAA):**

+Follow the Arrange, Act, Assert pattern within each test method:
+Arrange: Set up the necessary preconditions for the test, such as creating test data or configuring the test environment.
+Act: Perform the action being tested by making HTTP requests to your API endpoints.
+Assert: Verify that the API behaves as expected by checking the response received from the API.

+- **5. Mock External Dependencies (Optional):**

+If your API depends on external services or databases, consider mocking these dependencies in your tests to isolate the behavior of your API.
+You can use libraries like Moq to create mock objects for testing.

+- **6. Run Tests:**

+Run your functional tests using the testing framework's test runner (e.g., Test Explorer in Visual Studio or the dotnet test command).
+Verify that all tests pass and review the test output for any failures or errors.

+- **7. Refactor and Iterate:**

+If any tests fail, analyze the failures and make necessary adjustments to your API code or test cases.
+Refactor your tests as needed to improve readability, maintainability, and coverage.

+- **8.Consider Environment Configuration:**

+Depending on your testing requirements, you may need to configure your test environment differently from your production environment.
+Consider using environment-specific configuration settings for your API endpoints in your tests.